lisphilar/covid19-sir/docs/README.rst

 COVID-19 analysis with SIR-derived ODE models, https://github.com/lisphilar/covid19-sir

-If you want to use SIR-F/SIR-FV/SEWIR-F model, S-R trend analysis, phase-dependent approach to SIR-derived models, and other scientific method performed with CovsirPhy, please cite the next Kaggle notebook.
+If you want to use SIR-F model, S-R trend analysis, phase-dependent approach to SIR-derived models, and other scientific method performed with CovsirPhy, please cite the next Kaggle notebook.

 Lisphilar (2020), Kaggle notebook, COVID-19 data with SIR model, https://www.kaggle.com/lisphilar/covid-19-data-with-sir-model